nvda-es/devguides_translation/original_docs/NVDA-Add-on-Development-Guide.md

 Q. I need to manipulate environment variables such as system path.

 An effective way to do this is prepending a desired string (such as the path to an executable you need to run) to existing environment variable value.
 This allows your add-on to work with modified values without breaking NVDA and/or Windows components while NVDA is running.

+Q. After installing NVDA 2022.1, parts of add-ons that use control types module report errors.

+Control types module (controlTypes) was refactored in NVDA 2021.2 which was completed in 2022.1.
+Specifically, roles and states definitions have changed from ROLE_*/STATE_* to Role.* and State.*, respectively.
+You can support older and newer NVDA Releases by doing an attribute check (hasattr) for role and state constants.

+Q. Why are add-on commands still available when NVDA is running in secure screens?

+It is possible to disable parts of add-ons such as global plugins by checking for globalVars.appArgs.secure flag in their constructor (__init__ method) and returning early if this flag is set.
+However, this only affects class attributes defined in the constructor.
+Because scripts are defined at the class level, add-on commands can be performed from secure screens.

+You can disable the affected add-on class (global plugin or app module) using one of the following methods:

+* Module organization: define the affected class in a file other than the main module file, then from __init__.py file, import the affected class if secure flag is off.
+* Decorator: a decorator that will return either the passed in class or the default implementation from NVDA if secure flag is off or on, respectively.

+Q. What are other security issues to consider when handling NVDA in secure screens?

+In addition to script execution noted above, the following issues should be considered when running add-ons in secure screens:

+* Web access: while add-ons can use modules to access information over the network such as websites, this is a security risk as users can browse to a different website or files can be downloaded by malicious actors.
+* File operations: add-ons can perform file and folder operations such as creating, renaming, deleting, reading, and writing files and folders, and this is a security risk if performed from secure screens.

+Unless the add-on is designed for these tasks in mind from secure screens, your add-on should keep the above issues in mind.
+The best action is advising users to not install affected add-ons to secure screens.

 We did not include programming or Python-related FAQ's, as there are sites which answer questions about Python such as coding style.
 Consult these documents if you have issues with Python code.